 Sometimes.
 Sometimes not.
 It depends on what you are doing, how hot it is, how big you are, how old you are ... but your body will tell you if you need a drink, by making you thirsty.

 There is a myth that we need to drink 1½ to 2 litres of water a day.
 It's not known where this figure comes from but it has been described as: 'not only nonsense but ... thoroughly debunked nonsense.'
 It's certainly a favourite of the bottled water industry.
-Drinking water is definitely better for us than drinking sugar-filled pop, but for those of us lucky enough to be living in the advanced world, water supplies are closely monitored and very safe.
+Drinking water is definitely better for us than drinking sugary drinks, but for those of us lucky enough to be living in the advanced world, water supplies are closely monitored and very safe.

 Except for people who get recurrent kidney stones, there is no evidence that we should drink more than we naturally want.
 It may even be bad for us: if it makes us feel guilty for not achieving it - and that's not to mention the sleep deprivation from having to get up in the middle of the night, and the urinary incontinence.